Audio Protection & Error Recovery

 • Circuit breaker protection against cascading failures

-• Automatic recovery from crashes and network failures
+• Automatic recovery from network failures and transient outages

 • Flow control to prevent buffer overflow

-This architecture ensures that audio transcription remains robust and reliable even under adverse conditions including network failures, server outages, browser crashes, and high-latency scenarios.
+This architecture ensures that audio transcription remains robust and reliable even under adverse conditions including network failures, server outages, and high-latency scenarios.

-The system prioritizes data integrity above all else while maintaining optimal performance characteristics for real-world production environments.
+The system prioritises data integrity while maintaining optimal performance characteristics for real-world production environments.